STR-UPM/OBDH_LABS/LAB4/README.md

-# LAB3
+# LAB4

-Elementary OBDH program with a simple housekeeping functionality.
+Tasking OBDH program with a simple housekeeping functionality.
 The program reads the value of the internal temperature sensor in the STM32F407 MCU and displays the raw value (12-bit integer) on the debugger console using semihosting.